Automating-GIS-processes/CSC18/source/lessons/L1/overview.rst

 Learning goals
 --------------

-After this week you should:
+After this lesson you should:

   - have an idea of what kind of tools are available for doing GIS in Python
   - know how to install Python packages using conda